tiby312/broccoli-project/README.md

 | rect             |   1  |         2     |
 | nbody            |  10  |         1     |

-Numbers are completely made up.
+Numbers are out of 10 and are just rough made up numbers.
 For more in-depth analysis, see the [broccoli book](https://tiby312.github.io/broccoli_report).

 ### Example